dwarakanathreddy/Argocd-K8S-gitops/README.md

 # Argocd-K8S-gitops
-This is the repo for GitOps examples of K8s using ArgoCD
+This is the repo for GitOps project of K8s using ArgoCD